I have some good news for you.

 In this article we’ll answer the following questions:

-- What do the insurance companies need to know about my depression?
+- What do the insurance companies need to know about my history of depression?

 - What kind of health rating will I get?